 Making lists and enforcing some consistent together time to connect on a daily basis were pivotal in our marriage during a time where it would have been easier to move apart.
 Recognizing our personality styles and what we could do to support one another and have grace and understanding is why I’m so adamant about the families I coach going through this.
 Recognizing triggers for reactive behavior can be such a light-bulb moment for parents and couples as they gain more understanding as to the “why” behind the action.
 It leads to deeper connection, better engagement, and truly highlights how the uniqueness in each of us strengthens all of us.

 Not sure of you or your partner's personality style?
-Take a personality snapshot together to ensure you are speaking the same DISC language!
+Take a DISC assessment together to ensure you are speaking the same DISC language!